-I want you to completely forget about everything you have known or heard about vinyl floors in the past because right now, they are not only radically different but are actually the fastest growing market segment in the flooring industry today!
+I want you to completely forget about everything you have known about vinyl floors in the past.
+They are the fastest-growing market segment in the flooring industry today!

-Because they have really come a long way in terms of looks, style, technology and overall performance.
-They are now the go to choice for many contractors and homeowners alike when it comes to furnishing homes, apartments, townhomes, retail stores and many other applications.
+They are now the go-to choice for many contractors and homeowners alike regarding furnishing homes, apartments, townhomes, retail stores, and many other applications.

-They come in many different styles but the most popular right now are luxury vinyl planks (LVP) and luxury vinyl tiles (LVT).
+They come in many different styles, but the most popular right now is luxury vinyl planks (LVP) and luxury vinyl tiles (LVT).

 While putting vinyl plank flooring in your home may be great for you and your dog, the value of your home will not increase in any way.
-Just do your homework first but if this is not an issue, then this is a great floor for any dog.
+Just do your homework first, but if this is not an issue, then this is an excellent floor for any dog.

 Luxury vinyl flooring comes in two categories: